T3chnoMaciej/recreate-react-wysiwyg-error/README.md

  - Firefox 120.0
  - Safari 15.6.1

- Let me know how things look on Windows or maybe pure React, wihtout Next.js
+Let me know how things look.
+Maybe the problem is caused by Next.js?

 Cheers,
 M